 Now I discovered that you do these conversions also in emacs,

-, insert an algebraic form typing '
+you can do M-x calc, insert an algebraic form typing '

-, which inputs 1.5 electron volt into the stack
+followed by 1.5 ev, which inputs 1.5 electron volt into the stack

 of the calculator.

-Now you can change the units of this, by typing u c
+Now you can change the units of this, by typing u c.

-You can change it to Kelvin for instance by typing Ken
+You can change it to Kelvin for instance by typing Ken as the new units.

 Quantum chemists and physicists use often the units of